chrislopesdev/Notes/Javascript/regex.md

 The above works great with only a couple characters but would be tedious for large sets of characters.
 Fortunately, there is a built-in feature that makes this short and simple.

-Inside a character set, you can define a range of characters to match ussing a hyphen `-`.
+Inside a `character set`, you can define a range of characters to match using a hyphen `-`.
 For example, to match lowercase characters a through e you would use `[a-e]`

 ```js
 let catStr = "cat";